 - Take your favorite beard balm and apply a pea-sized chunk to the beard.

-- Using a boar bristle beard brush; tame your beard straight down.
+- Using a beard brush; tame your beard straight down.

 The balm acts similarly to hair wax, it will keep your beard more tameable and in place for days after doing this facial hair straightening process (usually making your beard stay straight and lined up until the next shower).